-Note: If you do not have access to a 25m track, make sure you use the same track for all tests and be aware that the distance walked may be less due to the patient having to slow down and turn more often in the six minutes.
+Note: If you do not have access to a track of at least 25m, make sure you use the same track for all tests and be aware that with a shorter track the distance walked may be less due to the patient having to slow down and turn more often in the six minutes.

 - A comfortable ambient temperature and humidity should be maintained for all tests.

-The equipment needed to conduct the 6MWT is identified in the attached checklist.
+The equipment needed to conduct the 6MWT is outlined below:

 Before the 6MWT